Key Baking Terms used in the Hotel Industry

 Gelatinization: The process of converting into a jelly.

-Gluten: The protein-based substance in wheat flour which builds the structure in baked items or goods.
+Gluten: The protein-based substance in wheat flour that builds the structure of baked items or goods.

 Gram: The basic unit of weight in the metric measurement system.